Written By John VanDerLaan

 RELATED: Are Ugly Stik Rods Good?

-Best Shimano Surf Fishing Rod: Shimano Tiralejo 2-Piece Surf Spinning Fishing Rod
+Best Medium Action Rod For Working Lures: Shimano Tiralejo 2-Piece Surf Spinning Fishing Rod

 The actions and guide settings of the Tiralejo series are matched carefully with the Shimano Ultegra XTD and Ultegra CI4+ surf reels and go well with the Shimano Tranx and Torium reels.
 Paired together, the casting distances with these rods and reels reach new unexplored territory!